In Person 2024 Workshops | Week 1 | July 8-12

 Instructor: George Jackson

 This hands-on workshop will provide participants with an overview of the Course and Exam Description of the AP Psychology course.
 Participants will use the college board online resources and participate in simulated AP readings in order to analyze past AP exams and plan activities to help students develop skills and master content.
 Interactive demonstrations, online resources and discussions will provide participants with opportunities to learn about how to integrate new research in psychology and best practices into their teaching.
-Participants will leave the workshop with a course outline and engaging curriculum to cover the 9 topics and learning objectives in the AP Psychology exam.
-This session is open to teachers with all levels of experience.
+Participants will leave the workshop with a course outline and engaging curriculum to cover the topics and learning objectives in the AP Psychology exam.
+The course will also focus on the upcoming changes to the AP Psychology curriculum and exam.

 World History — In Person